1. These terms

 9.4 What we charge for collection.
 If you are responsible for the costs of return and we are collecting the product from you, we will charge you the direct cost to us of collection.
 The costs of collection will be dependent upon the costs charged by our couriers and will be notified to you

 9.5 How we will refund you.
-We will refund you the price you paid for the products including delivery costs, by the method you used for payment.
+We will refund you the price you paid for the products including delivery costs if the goods are returned within the 7 day cooling off period, by the method you used for payment.
 However, we may make deductions from the price, as described below.

 9.6 Deductions from refunds if you are exercising your right to change your mind.
 If you are exercising your right to change your mind: